2024-2025 Course Catalog

 Health Careers

-Advisory Committee: Stefan Debbert (chair), Matt Ansfield, Elizabeth De Stasio, Doug Martin, Jesus Smith, Nancy Wall.
-Judith Humphries for pre-Vet advising.
+Health Careers Advisory Committee: Elizabeth De Stasio (chair), Matt Ansfield, Stefan Debbert, Judith Humphries, Mark Jenike, Doug Martin, Jesus Smith, Nancy Wall.

 The health careers advisory committee works closely with students as they explore career options in health care delivery and public health and as they prepare applications for professional school programs.
-Committee members assist and advise students as they plan a curriculum that meets their individual goals, for example, finding the best time to undertake an off-campus program, or choosing course work to meet particular professional school prerequisites.
-We work with students planning careers in medicine, veterinary medicine, dentistry, public and global health, and allied health professions such as genetic counseling, physical and occupational therapy, physician assistant, and nursing.
-Students should work directly with a member of the committee to talk about ways to explore health care career paths, including job shadowing, and to discuss sequencing of pre-requisite courses for greatest success.
+Committee members assist and advise students as they plan a curriculum that meets their individual goals, for example, finding the best time to undertake an off-campus program, or choosing course work to meet professional school prerequisites.
+We work with students planning careers in medicine, veterinary medicine, dentistry, pharmacy, public and global health, and allied health professions such as genetic counseling, physical and occupational therapy, physician assistant, and nursing.
+Students should work directly with a member of the committee to explore health care career paths and sequence pre-requisite courses for greatest success.
 Later in the process, committee members provide guidance in the selection of schools, in developing applications, in the preparation for interviews, and in planning for admissions testing.

 Students who plan to attend medical school may concentrate in academic areas of their greatest interest.
-Health professional schools do, however, require considerable work in the natural and social sciences, including biology, chemistry and physics, and psychology as well as in writing and thinking within the humanities.
-We encourage students to consider courses in the Health and Society minor to round out their education and help build an understanding of the various origins of health, wellness, and disability and the disparate health outcomes based on identity or social status.
-Members of the health careers advisory committee are available to help students select courses that will meet the requirements of medical and other professional schools and at the same time provide a broad liberal education.
+Health professional schools do, however, require considerable work in the natural and social sciences, as well as in writing and thinking within the humanities.
+We encourage students to consider courses in the Health and Society minor to round out their education and to help build an understanding of the various origins of health, wellness, and disability and the disparate health outcomes based on identity or social status.
+Members of the health careers advisory committee are available to help students select courses that will meet the requirements of medical and other professional schools while also providing a broad liberal education.

-Lawrence offers a number of programs designed to familiarize students with the nature of medical education and practice.
-These programs include workshops, discussions with local physicians, and opportunities to observe, under the supervision of local practitioners, various aspects of the medical profession.
-The college is able to support healthcare-related experiences and training for students of limited means thanks to the Florence Kasel Testamentary Trust.
+Lawrence offers a number of programs to familiarize students with the nature of medical education and practice.
+These programs include workshops, networking events with local physicians, and opportunities to observe, under the supervision of local practitioners, various aspects of the medical profession.
+Much of this programming is delivered through the Pre-Health Community in Fox Commons, where pre-health students may elect to live and learn together as well as in the HESO 380, the Pre-Health Career Exploration course.
+The college i can provide financial support for healthcare-related experiences and training for students of limited means thanks to the Florence Kasel Testamentary Trust.